miso-lims/miso-lims/docs/user_manual/general_navigation.md

 In addition to creating and editing single items, it is often useful to work with many items at once.
 MISO provides many bulk create/edit pages to facilitate this (see figure {{figure}}).
 These bulk pages feature a spreadsheet-like interface with features similar to popular spreadsheet software.
-{% include userman-figure.md num=figure cap="Bulk propagate dilutions page" img="general-nav-bulk-page.png" %}
+{% include userman-figure.md num=figure cap="Bulk propagate library aliquots page" img="general-nav-bulk-page.png" %}

 Any cells that are invalid will be highlighted in red.
 This includes any required cells which are left blank.
 Upon saving the table, it is possible that some items save successfully while others fail for various reasons.
 Any row